sparshrestha/npd/README.md

-activate your virtual env in root of this project
+activate your virtual env in root of this project using pipenv shell

 pip install django pillow
 pip install opencv-python opencv-contrib-python